Fosowl/S.T.A.R.S.E.T-Game-Engine/README.md

 [![collide.gif](https://s6.gifyu.com/images/collide.gif)](https://gifyu.com/image/lkJm)

 ```
-mouse hovering an entities is detected too
+mouse hovering an entitie is detected too
 ```

 **Destruction system** :label:

 ```
-each entities can be destroy during runtime, you can also destroy all entities when you stop using them.
+each entitie can be destroy during runtime, you can also destroy all entities when you stop using them.
 ```

 [![destroy.gif](https://s6.gifyu.com/images/destroy.gif)](https://gifyu.com/image/lkJL)